Nuclear emergency level classification responses: General emergency

 A general emergency event response is classified as the most severe situation.
-This event is characterised by the major impairment of power plant equipment.
-As a result, leakage and release of nuclear chemicals significantly cannot be controlled or managed due to damaged implemented safety systems.
+This event is characterized by the major impairment of power plant equipment.
+As a result, leakage and release of radiological materials significantly cannot be controlled or managed due to damaged implemented safety systems.
 The release of nuclear chemicals will exceed the Environmental Protection Agency Protective Action Guidelines (PAGs) boundaries.
-Therefore, a public response is immediately required through the guidance of state and other local authorities (through local radio stations and television) to minimise the detrimental effects on surrounding communities.
+Therefore, a public response is immediately required through the guidance of state and other local authorities (through local radio stations and television) to minimize the detrimental effects on surrounding communities.
 A public response normally involves staying indoors, or in some cases results in an evacuation.
 This is initially communicated through the triggering of a siren extending within a ten mile radius.
-Ultimately, the purpose of a general emergency response is to prioritise the health of the public through all necessary actions and to maximise all monitoring methods to sustain the situation as fast as possible through assessment of information.
+Ultimately, the purpose of a general emergency response is to prioritize the health of the public through all necessary actions and to maximize all monitoring methods to sustain the situation as fast as possible through assessment of information.
 In addition, Furthermore, the expected frequency of a general emergency event is predicted at approximately once every five thousand years.
 The last recorded general emergency occurred in 1979 in Three Mile Island, as well other accidents in Chernobyl and Fukushima.